ruggeri/tech-notes/todos/books.md

     * I kinda know most of this, but I also need to learn PCA and SVD.
     * Anthony doesn't have this.
 Where did I put this?
 At home?
     * **High priority**.
+    * Anthony has this as of Feb 20th.
 * Learning Spark
     * Did read.
 Quick 1-day read describing Spark.
     * Generally pretty good.
 Not earth shattering.